29 March 2021 12h30- 15h00 CESTVirtual event

-The annual conference brings together senior policy makers and investment treaty negotiators from around the world for exchanges with leading representatives of business, civil society, academia and international organisations.
+The 2021 OECD Conference on Investment Treaties is the first step in this process.
+It brings together a wide community of senior policy makers from more than 60 economies for exchanges on these fundamental questions with leading representatives of business, civil society, academia and international organisations.